Copyright © Media Law International 2023. All Rights Reserved.

 Eurolex Bulgaria affirms its position in the legal market with a steady influx of corporate instructions from media clients that include television and radio operators.
 The team advises on licensing, distribution and regulation.
 The media practice acts for newspapers and other printed publications, advertising agencies and website operators.

 Ilieva, Voutcheva & Co has a background in media work that includes the establishment of a crowd-funding scheme for feature film production.
 The firm acts for multiple clients on film and video production, financing and distribution of media products and newspaper and magazine publishing.
 Lawyers also advise on cross-media ownership, interactive media and copyrights issues.

 Combining transactional and commercial expertise, Penev advises on cross-border cases, regulatory compliance and lobbying.
 The TMT group also assists with data protection, privacy and licensing.
 In highlighted work the firm advised a leading US radio broadcasting company on an acquisition deal in Bulgaria.
 The firm is also appointed by internet and e-commerce companies.

-Popov & partners regularly assists broadcasters with registration, programming and distribution agreements.
-Led by managing partner Emiliyan Lubomirov Arnaudov, the team advised a pay-television operator on distribution rights, rights holders on copyright levy and advertising industry clients.
-Angel Stefanov Buzalov is among key practitioners highlighted by competitors.
+Popov, Arnaudov & Partners regularly assists broadcasters with registration, programming and distribution agreements.
+The team advised a pay-television operator on distribution rights, rights holders on copyright levy and advertising industry clients.

-Tsvetkova Bebov & Partners focusses on data protection and copyright.
+Tsvetkova Bebov & Partners, member of Eversheds Sutherland focusses on data protection and copyright.
 The team drafts licensing and transfer agreements, advises on mergers and acquisitions and corporate restructuring.
 Lawyers also assist with data protection compliance and represent clients before the courts.

 Djingov, Gouginski, Kyutchukov & Velichkov